meilisearch/gatsby-plugin-meilisearch/README.md

 **Supported Gatsby versions**:

-Complete installation requirements are the same as for Gatsby itself and can be found in the documentation under [Development Environment](https://www.gatsbyjs.com/docs/tutorial/part-0/).

-- Strapi v3.6.x
+- Gastby v4.3.x

-(This plugin may work with the older Strapi versions, but these are not tested nor officially supported at this time.)
+(This plugin may work with the older Gatsby versions, but these are not tested nor officially supported at this time.)

 **Supported MeiliSearch versions**: